Fort Stark State Historic Site

 Are pets allowed at Fort Stark State Historic Site?

-Pets are not permitted in the park.
+Pets are permitted on a leash in the park except for the picnic and beach area where they are prohibited.
 See the NH State Parks Pets Policy for more information.

 Keep Your Parks Clean